SaifAqqad/AHK_MicMute/README.md

    </details>

-5. Choose whether you want the OSD to exclude fullscreen apps/games (this is needed if the fullscreen app/game loses focus when the OSD is shown)
+5. Choose whether you want the OSD to exclude fullscreen apps/games (this is needed for games that lose focus when the OSD is shown).

+6. Set up "AFK Timeout" if you want it to automatically mute the microphone when you idle for longer than a set interval (in minutes).

-6. Click "Save Config"
+7. Click "Save Config"

 <details><summary><b>You can also write/edit the config file in a text editor:</b></summary>